Docs

 acton script scripts/deploy.tolk --backtrace full

 This is the middle layer between plain console output and a debugger.
-It gives you both source attribution and a source-level backtrace.
-It is the right choice when:
+It provides source attribution and a source-level backtrace.
+Use it when:

-• compute phase failed and you need a source location
+• the compute phase failed and a source location is needed

-• action phase failed and Acton tells you to rerun with a backtrace
+• the action phase failed and Acton instructs to rerun with a backtrace

-• a matcher failure already gave you the right transaction tree, but not enough source context
+• a matcher failure already produced the right transaction tree but not enough source context

 In practice this often means more than a single source location.
 The backtrace can show the chain of nested contract-side calls that led to the failure, and for some nested message-driven failures Acton can also surface the caller path that led into the failing execution.

-Acton automatically prepares the required debug metadata when you use --backtrace full.
+Acton automatically prepares the required debug metadata when using --backtrace full.

-This is stronger than --verbose: full backtraces require location and stack data, not just low-level executor logs.
-Coverage also raises internal verbosity for source mapping, but it does not print a backtrace unless you ask for one.
+This goes beyond --verbose: full backtraces require location and stack data, not only low-level executor logs.
+Coverage also raises internal verbosity for source mapping, but it does not print a backtrace unless one is requested.

-For many bugs, these are the fastest tools in Acton.
+For many bugs, these are the fastest tools in Acton to squash them.

 Terminal-native debugging